openid/openid4vp_ble/main.md

 ## Overview

 1. The Wallet obtains Verifier's ephemeral key pair in the Connection Setup Request from BLE Advertisement or a QR Code.
-2. The Wallet generates an ephemeral key pair.
+2. The Wallet generates an ephemeral key pair
-3. The Wallet communicates its ephemeral key pair to the Verifier in the Identity Request.
+3. The Wallet communicates its ephemeral public key & a 12 byte random nonce to the Verifier in the Identity Request.
 4. The Verifier derives an encryption key using the Wallet's public key received in the Idenity Request, and encrypts Presentation Request using it.
 5. The Wallet derives an encryption key using the Verifier's public key received in the Connection Set Up phase, decrypts Presentation Request and encrypts Presentation Response using it.
 6. The Verifier decrypts Presentation Response using the encryption key computed in step 4.

 Note that Connection Setup Request itself defined in (#connection-set-up) MUST NOT be encrypted.

-ToDo: no algorithm identifier since looks like we are doing only X25519?
+ToDo: No algorithm identifier since looks like we are doing only X25519?

 ## Session Key Computation